benswift/benswift.github.io/_posts/2022-02-01-running-an-ai-neural-style-transfer-model-under-singularity.md

 > If you want to use the NVIDIA GeForce RTX 3090 GPU with PyTorch, please check
 > the instructions at <https://pytorch.org/get-started/locally/>

-Ugh, I've had problems like this before (like I said earlier, torch/tensorflow/CUDA and deep learning frameworks in general are really finnicky about versions, and it's really tricky to get things up and running so that (i) all the versions work together and (ii) the changes you make don't break the delicate version relationships between other deep learning projects you want to run on the same system[^singularity-isolation].
+Like I said earlier, torch/tensorflow/CUDA and deep learning frameworks in general are really finnicky about versions.
+It's tricky to get things up and running so that (i) all the versions work together and (ii) the changes you make don't break the delicate version relationships between other deep learning projects you want to run on the same system[^singularity-isolation].

 [^singularity-isolation]:
-    I had hoped that Singularity might help with the "isolation" part _ii_ of this, but I'm not sure I understand it well enough yet to know how to do it.
+    I had hoped that Singularity might help with the "isolation" part of this, but I'm not sure I understand it well enough yet to know how to do it.

 After a web search, it seems [like others ](https://github.com/pytorch/vision/issues/4886) [have